errose28/dotfiles/README.md

     1. Configure your python environment as desired
     2. Run `python -m pip install -r requirements.txt`

-- Note: If both lorri and pyenv are present on the system, lorri will be preferred.
+- Note: If both lorri and pyenv are present on the system, pyenv will be preferred.

 ### Robot Framework

 - Deploying dotfiles is handled using [Robot Framework](https://robotframework.org) with my custom [Dotfiles Library](https://github.com/errose28/DotfilesLibrary).
     - Each package contains a *.robot* file with commands for linking dotfiles, installing programs, and other general setup for that program.

-- Installation of programs is done by registering a robot framework listener to the `Emit` keyword of the DotfilesLibrary, which the robot files will forward installation instructions to.

-    - Listeners I use for installation are kept at [DotfilesLibraryListeners](https://github.com/errose28/DotfilesLibraryListeners)

-    - Installation of programs can be skipped by not registering a listener.

 - All *.robot* setup files are idempotent.